DevExpress/testcafe/CONTRIBUTING.md

 ## Test New Versions of Testcafe

+Before we release a new version of TestCafe to the stable [npm channel](https://www.npmjs.com/package/testcafe), it's vital that we test everything thoroughly.
+Your feedback is invaluable during this stage.

+Please note that we advise against running test versions in production.

 ### Report Bugs and Issues

-If you encounter a bug with TestCafe, check if it has already been reported in the [GitHub repository](https://github.com/DevExpress/testcafe/issues).
-If it hasn't, please file a new issue.
+If you encounter a bug, check the [issue tracker](https://github.com/DevExpress/testcafe/issues) for an existing bug report.
+If no report for the issue exists, please file a new issue.

-When you create a new issue, a template is provided.
+When you create a new issue, GitHub displays an issue template.
 Complete all sections of the template to help us understand the problem you are describing.
-Missing information could delay processing time.
+Missing information could increase ticket processing time.

-> [!NOTE]
-> You are also welcome to [submit issues](https://github.com/DevExpress/testcafe/issues) relating to our [documentation](https://testcafe.io/documentation/402635/getting-started).
+You are also welcome to [submit issues](https://github.com/DevExpress/testcafe/issues) relating to our [documentation](https://testcafe.io/documentation/402635/getting-started).

 #### Create a Minimal Working Example